conjfrnk/conjfrnk.github.io/_posts/2024-04-12-my-website.md

 date:   2024-04-12 00:45:00 -0400
 categories: website
 ---
 After many years of wishing I had a home on the internet, I recently made [my website][cf-website].
-Here's how:
+Here's how.

 ## How I got the server/website
 - Vultr OpenBSD VPS